 The School recognizes contributed services at their fair value if the services provide value to the School and require specialized skills, are provided by individuals possessing those skills, and would have been purchased if not provided by contributors, as established by FASB ASC Topic 958-605.
-During the fiscal year ended August 31, 2017, the School did not receive any services that would meet the criteria for recognition in the financial statements as prescribed in FASB ASC 958-605.
+As of August 31, 2018 and 2017, the School did not receive any services that would meet the criteria for recognition in the financial statements as prescribed in FASB ASC 958-605.